01 of 05

-Making a yarn over is a simple way to increase stitches.
-It makes a hole in the knitting and is popularly combined with a decrease such as knit two together to keep the number of stitches the same across the row.
+Making a yarn over is a simple way to increase stitches and make a hole in your knitting.
+It can also follow a decrease, such as knit two together to keep the number of stitches the same across the row.
 It can even be used to make garments bigger or to add shape to your knitting.
 Some patterns use yarn over techniques to intentionally add holes as a design element.
 Strategically used, they can make your knitting seem light and airy.

 02 of 05

 Yarn Over Between Two Purls

 Creating a yarn over between two purl stitches isn't any harder than yarning over between two knits, but you won't see it called for as frequently in patterns.
 It's the same necessary steps as yarning over between to knits—only the yarn will end up in the front to complete a finishing purl stitch.